 Open-frame generators have the potential to consume more resources in terms of fuel.
 They frequently require more gasoline due to the higher power output they offer, which might eventually raise your operating costs.

-Due to the fact that closed-frame generators are designed with optimum power delivery in mind, they are often more fuel-efficient.
-Long-term cost reductions may result from its effectiveness especially when used extensively.
+Because closed-frame generators are designed with optimum power delivery in mind, they are often more fuel-efficient.
+Long-term cost reductions may result from its effectiveness, especially when used extensively.

 Maintenance Considerations